All Guides

 The classic way to enjoy matcha salt is with tempura.
 It also works beautifully with other crispy foods, such as karaage or even hot chips.

 You can also use it as a finishing salt for simple Japanese dishes.
-Try a small pinch with grilled fish, sashimi, rice balls or freshly cooked rice.
+Try a small pinch with grilled fish, sashimi, rice balls or even freshly cooked rice.

 For a quick salad idea, mix a little matcha salt with olive oil and drizzle it over simple greens.
 It gives the salad a light Japanese-style flavour without needing a full dressing.